Puvox/sign-in-with-essentials/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a "Log in with Google" option to the login form so users can sign in with their G Suite account.
+Adds a "Sign in with Google" functionality (**Apple Sign In** is not yet integrated)

 == Description ==

-This plugin gives your users the ability to sign in with their G Suite account.
-If they don't have a user account on your site and they try to sign in, an account will be created for them (if their email address domain is listed in the restricted domains).
+This plugin gives your users the ability to sign in with their Gmail accounts. (**Apple Sign In** is not yet integrated).
 This is great for Agencies or sites that have lots of users and need a way to make signing in a quick and painless process.

-= Features =
+= Available Options =
+See all available options and their description on plugin's settings page.
+Here are some of them:
-* Show/Hide the "Log In with Google" button on the login form
+* Show/Hide the "Sign In with Google" button on the login form
-* Restrict user logins to a specific domain
+* If a user is not already registered, during sign-in an account can be created for that email address (aliases are not allowed by default)
 * If a user is already logged in to Google, they will be automatically redirected without much fuss
+* Restrict users to be coming from only specific domain(s)
 * Connect existing user accounts with a Google account
 * A custom login parameter can be added to the URL of the site as a "hidden" login.
 For example adding `?mysitename_login` to your url (for example: `https://mysitename.com/?mysitename_login`) will log in the user, or redirect them to log in with Google.

-= WARNING =
+= Notes =

-If you leave the "Log in with Google" button shown on the login form, make sure that you are comfortable with the new user role that is set.
-Since this plugin creates user accounts for those that do not already have an account on the site, use domain restriction or set a low level role to the users.

-== Development ==

-Active plugin development is handled on [Github](https://www.github.com/puvox/sign-in-with-essentials).
+- Active plugin development is handled on [Github](https://www.github.com/puvox/sign-in-with-essentials).
 Bugs and issues will be tracked and handled there.
+- This plugin relies on external services, namely **Google Sign In** service.
+You can view the [service description](https://developers.google.com/identity/gsi/web/guides/overview) and [terms](https://developers.google.com/terms).
+To revise the connected services, you can visit [https://myaccount.google.com/connections](https://myaccount.google.com/connections)

 == Installation ==

-1. Download and extract plugin
-2. Upload `sign-in-with-essentials` folder to the `/wp-content/plugins/` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
+A) Enter your website "Admin Dashboard > Plugins > Add New" and enter the plugin name or
+B) Download plugin from WordPress.org, Extract the zip file and upload the container folder to "wp-content/plugins/"

 == Frequently Asked Questions ==